 • How many people will live in the house?

-• Are there any children and old people among them?
+• Are there children and old people among them?

-• What furniture or family values do you want to keep / update / throw away?
+• What furniture or heirlooms do you want to keep/update/throw away?

-• What are your storage requirements?
-(Do not forget about the household cupboard with a vacuum cleaner, ladder, suitcases and Christmas decorations.)
+• What are your storage needs?
+(Don't forget a utility closet with a vacuum cleaner, stepladder, suitcases, and Christmas decorations.)

 • Do you have a favorite historical period that you would like to recreate?
-(This should not limit anyone, but can be a good help.)
+(This shouldn't limit anyone, but it can be a great help.)

-• Do you have a favorite style, color or story that you would like to use in the interior?
+• Do you have a favorite style, color or theme that you would like to use in your interior?

 • Tip 2.
 Questions for each room

-• Appointment room?
-Who exactly will live in it?
+• What is the room's purpose?
+Who exactly will be living in it?

-• Will it be used only during the day, only in the evening or around the clock?
+• Will it be used only during the day, only in the evening, or 24 hours a day?

 • What rooms does it adjoin?